D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

  this simply deletes a MG

 - Update-AzManagementGroup
-this is used to update supported params for teh MG.
+this is used to update supported params for the MG.

 ---